Korean, Edit

 ② Combines DNA sequencing with ChIP (chromatin immunoprecipitation) to identify binding sites of DNA-associated proteins.

 ③ 1st.
-Treat with a cross-linking agent (e.g., formaldehyde) to fix proteins (e.g., transcription factors) to DNA.
+Treat with a cross-linking agent (e.g., formaldehyde) to fix proteins (e.g., transcription factors) and DNA.

 ④ 2nd.
 Lyse the cells, leaving only the DNA/protein complexes.

 ⑤ 3rd.
-Use sonication to break DNA into small fragments; cross-linked DNA remains intact.
+Use sonication to break DNA into small fragments (200-350 bp); cross-linked DNA remains intact.

 ⑥ 4th.
-Add antibodies attached to magnetic beads; applying a magnetic field allows isolation of specific proteins and their associated DNA.
+Add antibodies attached to magnetic beads; applying a magnetic field allows isolation of specific proteins and their linked DNA.

 ⑦ 5th.
 Reverse cross-linking: Apply heat to the precipitate to separate DNA from proteins.

 ⑨ 7th.
-Compare the sequencing results to the genome reference to identify binding sites of transcription factors and other proteins.
+Compare the sequencing results to the genome reference to identify binding sites of transcription factors, etc.

 image